ciosyam/st/README.md

-# Luke's build of st - the simple (suckless) terminal
+# Simple Terminal

-The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever:
+this is just luke smith's fork of [suckless terminal (st)](https://st.suckless.org/) with my color scheme added

 ## Unique features (using dmenu)